Dakota State University

-Dakota State University (DSU) is a public university in Madison, South Dakota.
+Dakota State University (DSU) is a public university in Madison, South Dakota, United States.
 The school was founded in 1881 as a normal school, or teacher training school.
-Education is still the university's heritage mission, but a signature mission of technology was added by the state legislature in 1984 to specialize in "programs in computer management, computer information systems, and other related undergraduate and graduate programs."
+Education is still the university's heritage mission, but a signature mission of technology was added by the state legislature in 1984 to specialize in "programs in computer management, computer information systems, and other related undergraduate and graduate programs".

 History

 Dakota State University was founded in 1881, eight years before South Dakota became a state.
 It has been through several name changes: